dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

 ```
 _foodjokes/index.js_

-> **Note:** In preact, you can just declare state without necessarily putting it in the constructor method.
+> **Note:** In Preact, you can just declare state without necessarily putting it in the constructor method.

 Let's analyze the code above.
 The `FoodJoke` component is pulling data from an API, so it needs a way of holding that data.
 That's where `state` comes in.
 In **Preact**, you can use `props` to pass data around and use `state` to hold/manage that data.